lafayetteduarte/semaphore/examples/openid/README.md

-# Examples on how ti use openid authentication
+# Examples on how to use openid authentication

 ## A primer on Openid
 https://auth0.com/blog/learn-identity-concepts-video-lectures-auth0-onboarding/